-It’s not typically a problem to arrange for a supporting dive centre to provide appropriate rental equipment – however, the benefit of conducting training with your own training is considerable.
+It’s not typically a problem to arrange for a supporting dive center to provide appropriate rental equipment – however, the benefit of conducting training with your own training is considerable.
 Many of the skills and practices in the sidemount and technical courses are aimed to develop equipment familiarity and ingrained responses.
-Obviously, if you subsequently dive in differently configured equipment, then you will have to ‘re-learn’ or adapt what you have previously been taught.
+Obviously, if you subsequently dive using differently configured equipment, then you will have to ‘re-learn’ or adapt what you have previously been taught.

 There is a distinct benefit in having your own sidemount equipment when you attend sidemount training; as the initial set-up, and sometimes modification, of the rig is the key foundation to diving sidemount effectively.
-Getting your own rig configured with the help of an expert eye will save you many hours, and less than optimal dives, doing it for yourself afterwards.
+Getting your own rig configured with the help of an expert eye will save you many hours, and less than optimal dives, doing it for yourself afterward.

 I am happy to consult with future students to help them select and configure their own sidemount rigs in preparation for training.
 This is part of my service.

 In contrast, technical diving is expensive – be under no illusions.
-If you are serious enough to make the necessary financial and time commitment to undertake technical level training – then you certainly must be prepared to make a substantial investment in equipment also… either before, or after, your course.
+If you are serious enough to make the necessary financial and time commitment to undertake technical-level training – then you certainly must be prepared to make a substantial investment in equipment also… either before, or after, your course.

-If you are considering the purchase of technical diving gear, please feel welcomed to contact me for tips, advice and guidance.
+If you are considering the purchase of technical diving gear, please feel welcome to contact me for tips, advice, and guidance.
 I don’t sell equipment and I’m not on commission from manufacturers either – so don’t fear a ‘hard sell’ approach or advice that may not be in your best interests.
 Having good quality technical diving equipment, that is suitable for your personal philosophy and diving preferences is a critical factor in successful training.
 I strive to teach excellent courses and create happy, safe divers – nothing more, nothing less.

+I never teach more than THREE (3) students per certification class.
 Group workshops can vary in size – depending on the subject and environment.

-I believe that class sizes play an important role in the quality and value of a scuba course – they determine how much attention the instructor can spare for each student, the amount of available ‘practice time’ for skills and the level of safety supervision that each individual can receive.
+I believe that class sizes play an important role in the quality and value of a scuba course – they determine how much attention the instructor can spare for each student, the amount of available ‘practice time’ for skills, and the level of safety supervision that each individual can receive.

 In most instances, agency standards permit much larger class sizes for instructors.
 The only benefit from that is more money for the instructor – sometimes that benefit is shared with students, as a cheaper course, but more often it is not.
 Either way, the quality and value of the course are diminished.